AbstractSDK/carrot-app/docs/src/2_tutorial.md

 }
 ```

-We also add the get_user function
+We also add the `get_user` function that we previously mentioned.

 ```rust
 // in helpers.rs